Have you ever been the victim of mom-shaming?

 How Mom Shaming Affects Your Mental Health

-Because of the rise in mom-shaming due to social media, and the increased pressure for mothers to be “perfect”, the expectations of motherhood has expanded significantly.
+Because of the rise in mom-shaming due to social media, and the increased pressure for mothers to be “perfect”, the expectations of motherhood have expanded significantly.

 The intensity of these higher expectations can have a negative impact on a mother’s mental well-being – contributing strongly to anxiety and depression.